Housing Accommodation Requests

 The Accommodation Process

-Allergies - Requests for air-conditioning due to allergies/asthma are only considered if they have been diagnosed by a qualified medical provider who has determined that the student is disabled by the condition.
-Of the 19 residence halls on the ISU campus, only seven are air-conditioned.
+Allergies - Of the 20 residence halls on the ISU campus, only eight are air-conditioned.
 As such, most new students are assigned non-air-conditioned housing.
-In air-conditioned buildings, air-conditioning is typically only on through the first four weeks of fall classes and the last two weeks of spring classes. .
+Requests for air-conditioning due to allergies/asthma are only considered if they have been diagnosed by a qualified medical provider who has determined that the student is disabled by the condition.
+In air-conditioned buildings, air-conditioning is typically only on through the first four weeks of fall classes and the last two weeks of spring classes.

 Assistance Animals - If you have documented need for a service animal or a support animal, in addition to the above process, you must also complete an Animals in Residence Form.
-Please contact the Student Disability Resources office for information.
+Please contact the Student Accessibility Services office for information.

 Meal Plan Accommodations - ISU Dining is committed to offering options that meet the needs of special / restricted diets.
 For more information, please refer to the ISU Dining web site.